vsg-dev/vsgExamples/README.md

 # vsgExamples
 Example programs that test and illustrate how to use the [VulkanSceneGraph/VkSceneGraph](https://github.com/vsg-dev/VulkanSceneGraphPrototype/) and optional add-on libraries.
-The example programs are grouped according to their dependencies:
+The example programs are grouped according to the type of features they illustrate their dependencies.

-## Core
+## Core examples
-The [core](Core/) directory contains examples illustrate core class features of the VSG such as reference counting, maths, visitors etc.
+The [Core](Core/) directory contains examples illustrate core class features of the VSG such as reference counting, maths, visitors etc.

-## Desktop
+## Desktop examples
-The [desktop](Desktop/) directory contains examples use the VSG's native Windowing to create various different desktop graphics applications
+The [Desktop](Desktop/) directory contains examples use the VSG's native Windowing to create various different desktop graphics applications

-## Android
+## Android examples
-The [android](Android/) directory contains examples illustrate how to create Android graphics applications
+The [Android](Android/) directory contains examples illustrate how to create Android graphics applications

-## Osg/vsg
+## Osg/vsg examples
 The [Osg](Osg/) directory contains a small set of example that depend upon the core **vsg** library, **Vulkan**, and add the dependency on [OpenSceneGraph](https://github.com/openscenegraph/OpenSceneGraph/).
 The osg examples are only built when both the VSG and OSG are available.
 These examples use the OSG for data and performance comparison purposes.

 ## Quick Guide to Building the vsgExamples